PETEVAYOGURT/PETEVAYOGURT/README.md

 # About Me:
 Hello, I'm a newbie in programming.
 I'm studying and sharing my journey here.
-I hope you find my workspace peaceful.
+I hope you find my workspace interesting.

 ---